sholly/openshift-java-demo/README.md

 Get the route:
 `oc get route`

-Test the /todos endpoint, verify that we data:
+Test the /todos endpoint, verify that we have data:

 `curl java-demo-java-demo-s2i.apps.ocp4.lab.unixnerd.org/todos`